alschroe/AzureIoTHack/challenges_emulator/00_emu_setup.md

 1. If you haven't yet, create a [GitHub](https://github.com/join) account.
 This service for software development and version control is used by over 83 million developers and we will use it for automation later on.

-1. Connect to ypur GitHub account from your local machine by entering:
+1. Connect to your GitHub account from your local machine by entering:

     ```shell
     git config --global user.name "<YOUR USER NAME>"